AslihanYoldas/ada-lovelace-final-project/README.md

 - P-not-C
 <br><br/>

  Also because there is only one row has the arrival date of 2016 and three rows has the arrival date of 2020 that rows dropped.
+Because of droopping these rows reservation year 2015 and 2016 also dropped.

 ## Data Visualazation
 [Data-Viz-Notebook](/data_viz.ipynb)